Visgarg/EmployeeWageComputation-JS/README.md

 Day 33, Day 34, Day 35 Learning Problem<br>
-\nUC 15 is for Regular Expression of Zip and Email.
+UC 15 is for Regular Expression of Zip and Email.